 Military: By entering Phase I, players may build new legions (Warriors).
-To enter Phase I on the "Military" segment, players must have entered "City State" in the cultural segement on the Development Chart.
-Legions, that start the game or are built in Phase I have 3 MPs and 1 CV.
+To enter Phase I in the Military segment on the Development Chart, players need to have entered "Citystate" in the cultural segment.
+Legions that start the game or are built in Phase I have 3 MPs and 1 CV.